 I could show several more instances where he repeats this narrative about the 1991 report.
-But the situation becomes more intriguing when we see him contradicting his narrative, such as this version at own blog site page.
-I’ve put his footnote number in boldface for specific reason.
-(2nd paragraph under his “Industry’s campaign of deception” subsection),
+But the situation becomes more intriguing when we see him contradicting his narrative, such as this version at his own blog site page.
+I’ve put his footnote number in boldface for specific reason. (full text at his “Industry’s campaign of deception” subsection),

 In 1991, Western Fuels, a $400-million coal consortium, declared in its annual report it was launching a direct attack on mainstream science and enlisting several scientists who are skeptical about climate change — specifically Drs.
 Robert Balling, Pat Michaels and S. Fred Singer.

 Click on Gelbspan’s link for footnote #53 and you see this: “1993 Annual Report, Western Fuels Association.”

 The first version of his narratives about Western Fuels was his December 1995 Harper’s magazine article, which mentioned a ‘candid’ strategy spanning two annual reports, while not disclosing their publication dates,

 An especially aggressive industry player, Western Fuels was quite candid about its strategy in two annual reports: “[T]here has been a close to universal impulse in the trade association community here in Washington to concede the scientific premise of global warming . . . while arguing over policy prescriptions that would be the least disruptive to our economy. . . .
 We have disagreed, and do disagree, with this strategy.”
 “When [the climate change] controversy first erupted . . . scientists were found who are skeptical about much of what seemed generally accepted about the potential for climate change.”
 Among them were Michaels, Balling, and S. Fred Singer.

 The first of his two statements comes from pgs 5 & 6 of the 1994 report (click to enlarge),